Introduction to Azure IoT with Fsharp

 string information from the previous section (the connection string we split

-on EntityPath
+on EntityPath).

-function we used in the RegisterDevices
+Add in the decompress function we used in the RegisterDevices project and

-start the binding for the Functions Run
+start the binding for the Functions Run function like so:

-function needs to create an Event Hub client, decompress the input
+The Run function needs to create an Event Hub client, decompress the input

 string, shred the batched sensor data and re-post each sensor measurement